bitovi/eslint-plugin-nx-glue/README.md

 ## How to Use

 Create an `eslint-plugin-nx-glue.config.js` file at the root of your project.
-This file will export all of your ESLint Plugins by name, a path to its exported rules, and which typescript configuration to use:
+This file will export your ESLint Plugins by name, a path to its exported rules, and which TypeScript configuration to use:

 ```js
 // eslint-plugin-nx-glue.config.js